 I used over 1000 different email addresses with different companies to track where spam originates

 For a long time, I've given unique email addresses to companies so that I can track where spam comes from.
 I have a separate domain from my regular mail.
 On that domain, I set up a mail server to catch all the mail regardless of the user.
 When I give out my email address, I give their company name as the user name.
 For example, Facebook emails me at facebook@crazydomain.com.
-This allows me track where mail came from based on the To: address.
+This allows me to track where mail came from based on the To: address.
 Gmail has a similar feature where you can add a keyword to your address with a plus symbol after your username. (you+facebook@gmail.com)

 I've been doing this since 2001, but in 2014 I started saving all the mail in a database so I can mine it.
 Since then, I've accumulated 650,000 emails.
 This excludes my day-to-day email with people that I know personally.